Supportive, Non-Judgmental, Evidence-Based Therapy for adults and teens 12+

 Anxiety

-Anxiety is a normal part of being healthy – if it is helpful.
-Many times, anxiety gets so bad that it seriously impacts your happiness.
-In fact, it is a leading cause of depression.
-It involves symptoms like worry, unpleasant bodily sensations, sleeplessness, and even panic attacks.
+Anxiety involves symptoms like worry, unpleasant bodily sensations, sleeplessness, and even panic attacks.
 It usually leads to some form of avoidance that can deprive you of fulfillment and pleasure.
 Cognitive Behavioral Therapy teaches people to think and act in ways that significantly reduce the emotional experience of anxiety, and just makes life easier and more pleasant.
+Read more.

 Depression

 Common causes of Depression are social isolation, troubled relationships, fatigue from anxiety and stress, a lack of a sense of purpose, a belief that things will not get better, and negative self-talk, among others.
 Cognitive Behavioral Therapy addresses these problems directly.
-We don’t just sit and listen.
-We give you real skills, and we help you understand the complexiites of the problem so that you are able to maintain your gains after therapy.
-There is no connection between serotonin and depression – for more information, see the article in Nature.
+We give you real skills, and we help you understand your depression so that you are able to maintain your gains after therapy.
+Depression is usually not biological in nature, and CBT is more effective than medications, see the article in Nature.

 Panic Attacks

-Chronic panic attacks are usually a symptom of something else, such as depression, anxiety disorders, PTSD, or OCD.
-Sometimes a person has one panic attack becasue they think they are going to be fired, or their blood sugar has dropped from not eating.
+Sometimes a person has a single panic attack because they think they are going to be fired, or their blood sugar has dropped from not eating.
 But then they become afraid that they will have another panic attack.
 And that fear predisposes them to more panic attacks.
 We call that Panic Disorder.
 Panic Control Treatment (a form of CBT) teaches you to not fear panic so that you are less likely to have panic attacks.
-Most people completely stop having panic attacks.
+Most people completely stop having panic attacks in less than 4 months of therapy with this approach.

-We use Cognitive Processing Therapy (a specialized version of CBT) to treat PTSD.
-This approach is considered the Gold Standard by the DoD and the VA.
-It does not involve “facing your trauma.”
+Our approach to PTSD is considered the Gold Standard of PTSD treatment, and unlike other approaches, it does not force you to re-experience the trauma through exposure.
 Our clients rarely if ever cry or become distressed during this evidence-based therapy, which involves articulating and examining beliefs about the cause and effects of the trauma, without eliciting emotion.
-Check out NPR’s “This American Life” podcast episode on the treatment here.
+Check out NPR’s “This American Life” podcast episode on the Cognitive Processing Therapy here.

 Stress Management